nlxai/sdk/packages/website/src/content/02-06-touchpoint-voice-plus.md

 **Important Notes:**

 - The `field.id` in the command will match the element IDs in your `formElements` object
-  - This is different from the element's own 'id' attribute.
+  - This is different from the element's own `id` attribute.
 It is unique to Voice+.
-  - Voice+ generates its own id for reference as the HTML element may not have an `id` at all or the page might violate the HTML spec and assign the same id to multiple elements.
+  - Voice+ generates its own `id` for reference as the HTML element may not have an `id` at all or the page might violate the HTML spec and assign the same id to multiple elements.
 - Always check if the element exists before trying to update it

 ### Payload from NLX